eMetaboHUB-MAMA/mama-paper/paper/paper.md

     \item scientific background - short text description (otherwise, this "scientific context" data can be uloaded in a PDF or DOCX attached file);
 \end{itemize}

-All these information will help the laboratory:
+All these information will help laboratory or consortium managers:

 \begin{itemize}
-    \item To know if the analysis request can be accepted or if it is outside the laboratory or consortium fields of expertises;
+    \item to know if the analysis request can be accepted or if it is outside the laboratory or consortium fields of expertises;
-    \item If the analysis request is rejected, the reason(s) for this rejection (to know the potential new areas of expertises to be developed within the laboratory or consortium);
+    \item if the analysis request is rejected, the reason(s) for this rejection (to know the potential new areas of expertises to be developed within the laboratory or consortium);
-    \item If the analysis request is accepted, discuss which platform is most qualified/relevant to carry it out;
+    \item if the analysis request is accepted, discuss which platform is most qualified/relevant to carry it out;
-    \item Calculate indicators on analysis requests (see dedicated section below);
+    \item calculate indicators on analysis requests (see dedicated section below);
-    \item Extract a list of analysis requests through filters (and download it in `*.xlsx` files).
+    \item extract a list of analysis requests through filters (and download it in a Microsoft Office Excel formatted file).
 \end{itemize}

 ## Analysis requests management dashboard